Gabrielnero000/PBR-Playground/README.md

 The idea is SAH (simple as hell): evaluate the integral N times randomically, sum everything and divide by N. So, if the *randomically* occurs with a uniform distribuition, probabilistically we will approximate the integral value.
 The thing is:
 *	We need a lot (reaaaaaly lot) of samples to reach a reasonable approximation.
-*	Fewer samples means noise.
+*	Few samples means noise.

+So, we have two elements to play now:

 ## Gallery: Images of Experiments
 PBR is about genereate beautiful CG images, so here they are!
 The images in this section was generated using my code or existing PBR softwares.
 I hope you appreciate it!